Six Tips for Writing Effective Exhibit Labels

 • Writing with your audience in mind is crucial to creating clear and concise exhibit labels.

 • Not everyone is a native English speaker.
-Keep language simple but don't speak down to readers.
+Keep language simple, but don't speak down to readers.

-• Small children and visitors with a visual impairment will most likely be hearing your text instead of reading it.
-Test your text by reading it out loud - incorporate definitions of unfamiliar words and keep it short to avoid the need for paraphrasing by the reader.
+• Test your text by reading it out loud - incorporate definitions of unfamiliar words and keep it short to avoid the need for paraphrasing by the reader.

 • Assume your visitors are unfamiliar with your subject.
-You've been entrenched in the exhibit and sometimes it's hard to remember that everyone doesn't have your exhaustive knowledge.
+You've been entrenched in the exhibit, and sometimes, it's hard to remember that everyone doesn't have your exhaustive knowledge.

 2. Keep the Text Short & Simple